timppeters/Recipeze/backend/readme.md

 ## Endpoints
 #### All parameters should be included in the request body as JSON
+#### In the future, username will come from the logged in user so you won't have to send it as a parameter

 - ### Create a user
     - POST /api/user